ivanalvarado/architecture-components/README.md

 # architecture-components
-Implementation of Android's Architecture Components.
+Implementation of Android's Architecture Components with Dagger 2, Room, LiveData, MVVM, and Retrofit.